9 ways to write better headlines

 7. Keep headlines under 10 words.

-8. Use bold or italicised text to make your headline stand out visually
+8. Use bold or italicised text to make your headline stand out

-The use of bold or italicised text adds emphasis and makes it easier for readers to scan and quickly understand the crux of the article.
+Using bold or italicised text adds emphasis and makes it easier for readers to scan and quickly understand the crux of the article.
 It can also help create a hierarchy of information, as important words or phrases are emphasised and stand out more prominently than surrounding text.

 9. Test your headlines with different variations to see which performs the best